Skip to content

 Logic tag displayed in the editor

-Logic tags are styled differently from data tags (outlined badge with primary color vs filled background) so template authors can distinguish between variable placeholders and control flow at a glance.
+Logic tags are styled differently from data tags (outlined badge with primary color vs filled background) so template authors can distinguish between data tags and control flow at a glance.

 Like data tags, logic tags pass through unchanged in the rendered MJML — your sending platform evaluates them at send time.